apache/incubator-graphar/docs/applications/out-of-core.rst

 Out-of-core Graph Algorithms
 ============================

 An important application case of GraphAr is to serve out-of-core graph processing scenarios.
 With the graph data saved as GAR files in the disk, GraphAr provides a set of reading interfaces to allow to load part of graph data into memory when needed, to conduct analytics.
-Though it is more convenient and efficient to maintain the complete graph in the memory (as in BGL), out-of-core graph processing makes it possible to complete analytics on the large-scale graphs using limited memory/computing resources.
+While it is more convenient and efficient to store the entirety of the graph in memory (as is done in BGL), out-of-core graph processing makes it possible to complete analytics on the large-scale graphs using limited memory/computing resources.

-The are some out-of-core graph analytic algorithms that have been implemented in GraphAr, include:
+The are some out-of-core graph analytic algorithms that have been implemented based on GraphAr, include:

 - PageRank (PR)
 - Connected Components (CC)